aws-solutions/aws-connected-mobility-solution/README.md

 2. Send a **Create Simulation** request.
 A successful request is the one that returns with the code 204

-    > **_NOTE:_**  The simulation provisioning takes 5 min or longer depending from the number of vehicles.
-If the provisioning has not been completed the request to run the simulation at following point will timeout

 3. Send a **Run Simulation** request after reviewing the deviceCount parameter in the body of the request.
 If this number is greater than the number provisioned in Step 1, a timeout could occur.
 A successful request is the one that returns with the code 204.

+    > **_NOTE:_**  The simulation provisioning takes 5 min or longer depending from the number of vehicles.
+If the provisioning has not been completed the request to run the simulation at following point will timeout, this is expected behavior.

 ### Manual fleet
 ---